-The Company's credit risk is primarily to the amount due from customer and investments.
+The Company's credit risk is primarily to the amount of loans and investments.
 The Company maintains a defined credit policy and monitors the exposures to these credit risks on an ongoing basis.
 Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating agencies.

-b).
-Financial risk management (continued)
+(b) Financial risk management (continued)